NightShade256/NightShade256.github.io/README.md

-# Endless' Blog
+# Welcome

-This is my personal blog with articles on technical stuff.
-I hope you enjoy your time here.
+I hope you enjoy your time here!

-**Note: Everything hosted here is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**

 ## Articles